-If the repayment was for a prior year, you must file Form W-2c with the SSA to correct only social security and Medicare wages and taxes.
+If the repayment was for a prior year, you must file Form W-2c with the SSA to correct only social security and Medicare wages and taxes, and furnish a copy to the employee.
 Do not correct "Wages, tips, other compensation" in box 1, or "Federal income tax withheld" in box 2, on Form W-2c.
-File the "X" return that is appropriate for the return on which the wages were originally reported (Form 941-X, 943-X, 944-X, or CT-1X).
-Correct the social security and Medicare wages and taxes for the period during which the wages were originally paid.
-For information on reporting adjustments to Form 941, Form 941-SS, Form 943, Form 944, or Form CT-1, see section 13 of Pub.
-15 (Circular E) or section 9 of Pub.
+Also, do not correct any Additional Medicare Tax withheld on the repaid wages (reported with Medicare tax withheld in box 6) on Form W-2c.
+File the "X" return that is appropriate for the return on which the wages or compensation was originally reported (Forms 941-X, 943-X, 944-X, or CT-1X).
+Correct the social security and Medicare wages and taxes for the period during which the wages or compensation was originally paid.
+For information on reporting adjustments to Forms 941, 941-SS, 943, 944, or Form CT-1, see section 13 of Pub.
+15 (Circular E), the Instructions for Form CT-1X, or section 9 of Pub.
 51 (Circular A).

 Tell your employee that the wages paid in error in a prior year remain taxable to him or her for that year.
 This is because the employee received and had use of those funds during that year.
 The employee is not entitled to file an amended return (Form 1040X) to recover the income tax on these wages.
 Instead, the employee is entitled to a deduction (or a credit, in some cases) for the repaid wages on his or her Form 1040 for the year of repayment.
+However, the employee is entitled to file an amended return (Form 1040X) to recover Additional Medicare Tax on these wages, if any.
 Refer your employee to Repayments in Pub.
 525.

 Scholarship and fellowship grants.
 Give a Form W-2 to each recipient of a scholarship or fellowship grant only if you are reporting amounts includible in income under section 117(c) (relating to payments for teaching, research, or other services required as a condition for receiving the qualified scholarship).
 Also see Pub.
 15-A and Pub.
 970. These payments are subject to federal income tax withholding.
-However, their taxability for social security and Medicare taxes depends on the nature of the employment and the status of the organization.
+However, their taxability for social security and Medicare taxes (or railroad retirement taxes, if applicable) depends on the nature of the employment and the status of the organization.
 See Students, scholars, trainees, teachers, etc., in section 15 of Pub.
 15 (Circular E).

 Sick pay.
-If you had employees who received sick pay in 2012 from an insurance company or other third-party payer and the third party notified you of the amount of sick pay involved, you may be required to report the information on the employees' Forms W-2.
+If you had employees who received sick pay in 2014 from an insurance company or other third-party payer and the third party notified you of the amount of sick pay involved, you may be required to report the information on the employees' Forms W-2.
 If the insurance company or other third-party payer did not notify you in a timely manner about the sick pay payments, it must prepare Forms W-2 and W-3 for your employees showing the sick pay.
 For specific reporting instructions, see Sick Pay Reporting in section 6 of Pub.
 15-A.